Acceleration can mean skipping a whole grade, but most folks implement acceleration on a subject-specific level.

 Luckily, we don’t make educational decisions based on random anecdotes.
-See, mu uncle’s acceleration was done very poorly.
+See, my uncle’s acceleration was done very poorly.
 No one was really on board, he had a very unusual home life, and it was back in the 1960s!
 Using him as a reason not to accelerate is like saying you won’t eat pizza because the one pizza you tried twenty years ago (which was undercooked in a microwave) was gross.
 But that wasn’t really pizza – just as my uncle’s experience wasn’t really acceleration.

-TV shows and movies like to show us that kids who skip a grade are tiny and nerdy and get beat up every day.
+TV shows and movies show us that kids who skip a grade are tiny and nerdy and get beat up every day.
 They have no friends and only their calculator understands them.

 Luckily, we also don’t make educational decisions based on pop-culture portrayals.
 Kids who are ready for next year’s thinking are also ready to hang out with kids a year older than them.
 My own student who skipped a grade had no problem talking with kids a year older than her.
 This was a 10-year-old who could engage me in a delightful conversation.
 She probably had way more trouble socializing with her age-level peers.
 That’s why acceleration was good for her.
 We moved her to a more appropriate group.

 Lots of Evidence

-Want to know why acceleration is a best-practice?
-There’s been tons of research into whether it works or not.
-Yes, beyond those random anecdotes everyone has.
+There’s been tons of research into whether acceleration works or not.

 The document A Nation Empowered reports on research into acceleration.
 It’s free to download as a PDF or you can order hard-copies.